 For the Maximum Nodes, set the maximum number of cluster nodes to scale.

-For the CPU Thresholds, set, in percentage, the min and max CPU threshold.
+For the Scale Down CPU Threshold, set, in percentage, the min CPU threshold.
 The percentage range is between 1 and 100.

 Set the Trigger Time, in seconds.
 This Trigger Time defines the time that the sampled CPU threshold must be continuously met before triggering the auto-scale action.
 Setting the Trigger Time prevents possible anomalies of CPU activity (or lack thereof) from triggering unwanted scale up/down actions, if the anomaly activity occurs as the CPU usage is sampled.